lucasnell/digestion_evolution/doc/01-xl_to_dfs.md

 -   [Remove excess objects](#remove-excess-objects)
 -   [Session info](#session-info)

 This reads the initial Excel file and simplifies it into data frames.
-It needs to be sourced every time you run `tidy_csvs.Rmd`
+It needs to be sourced every time you run `doc/02-aggregate.Rmd`.

 **Load packages:**